LegoTypes/ha-synthetic-sensors/docs/state_and_enty_design_guide.md

 **Validation Rules**:

 1. **Minimum Entry Requirement**: At least one dictionary entry must be provided for any backing entities that are registered
-2. **None Value Handling**: None values are treated as "unknown" to allow for integration initialization
+2. **None Value Handling**: None values are treated as "unavailable" to allow for integration initialization
 3. **Debug Logging**: The package logs how many backing entities were registered, including sensor key and backing entity_id
 4. **Fatal Error**: If backing entities were provided but no entries exist, a fatal exception is raised